Travels through Farynshire: The last post

 The cliffs are known as the Sussen Orchelflilin (rough translation: the Southern Cliffs that overlook the Ocean – but it sounds more melodic in Musril) and they rise up and away from the White Crag, a long white wall behind Riversouth, that continues beyond Meyshore Bay, and ends up sloping down to Tel-Yarridge.

 To be fair, anyone would want to live here, overlooking Riversouth and the wild sea beyond.
 It would be glorious.
 But it is even more glorious to walk through the wildflower meadows that shiver in the salty winds whipping up from the waves.
-I wish we had bought a book that listed all the different kinds of flowers that grow there, but as we didn’t, all I can say is that most of them seemed to be yellow when we were there, and it was like walking through sunlight.
+I wish we had bought a book that listed all the different kinds of flowers that grow there, but as we didn’t, all I can say is that most of them seemed to be yellow when we were there, and it was like walking on a carpet of sunlight.
 In the summer the meadows are full of people enjoying picnics or sunbathing or just wandering, lost in their thoughts.
 There are also hikers, of course, walking determinedly along the Path, a destination in mind, map in hand, backpacks secure.
 We were in no rush, so we slowed down and let the power walkers pass us by.

 There are no trees on the cliffs, not even any shrubs, and the only structures are the remains of seven round stone forts situated near the edge.
 They are known as the Stones, and they have watched over Riversouth for hundreds of years.
 Their true origins are lost in history, which many scholars have found strange considering the White Palace’s fastidious record-keeping.
 The Lilac Beech has shelves rammed with books and pamphlets containing theories, arguments and discourse on the origins of the Stones and why they do not appear in any official records.
 Some of these tomes are … fanciful, to say the least.
 The one I am most convinced by (one of the core texts on the reading list for my Understanding Riversouth and its Places module) is that they were built sometime during the sixth century.
 The stone the fort is made of has been dated back at least that far.
 The theory also explains the lack of any records because there is a suspicion that the Meyricks in the fifth century were at war with the seafolk, and either the records were destroyed in a battle, or there was no opportunity to keep any.
 The theory goes that the Stones were built as lookout stations, manned outposts that could warn the then small settlement of Kelsussen under the White Crag of an impending attack from armies from beneath the waves.

 Although their purpose may not be specifically seafolk-related, it is likely that the Stones were built as outlook stations, even if it was only to guide ships back into the Bay’s calm waters.
 Three of the Stones are now just rockeries overgrown by weeds and flowers; one has only three of its walls standing, its roof has long since caved in; and the two furthest from the White Palace are the most intact.
-We went up the one called Norssenhin just because there were fewer picnickers scattered around it.
+We visited the one called Norssenhin just because there were fewer picnickers scattered around it.

 Someone has thoughtfully wound some rope around the crumbling central column that supports the spiral staircase – I’m not convinced this really makes it safe, but it’s the thought that counts.